Arthur Heneage

-He was elected as Member of Parliament (MP) for the Louth constituency in Lincolnshire at the 1924 general election, defeating the Liberal Margaret Wintringham, who had been the second woman to take her seat in the House of Commons.

-Heneage held the seat until he retired from Parliament at the 1945 general election.
+Heneage was elected as the Member of Parliament (MP) for the Louth constituency in Lincolnshire at the 1924 general election.
+He defeated the incumbent Liberal MP Margaret Wintringham, who had been the second woman to take a seat in the House of Commons.
+Heneage held the seat for over two decades until his retirement from Parliament at the 1945 general election.

-In 1912, Heneage married Anne Findlay, daughter of Brigadier-General Neil Douglas Findlay, and had five children.
-He was knighted in the 1945 New Year Honours.
-He died at his home at Walesby Hall, Market Rasen, Lincolnshire, aged 90.

-Labour politician Giles Radice was Heneage's grandson.
+In 1912, Heneage married Anne Findlay, daughter of Brigadier-General Neil Douglas Findlay; the couple had five children.
+He was knighted in the 1945 New Year Honours and died at his home at Walesby Hall, in Market Rasen, Lincolnshire, at the age of 90.
+The Labour politician Giles Radice was his grandson.